-8.3 Gas pressure regulating system DuoControl CS
+- 8.3 Gas pressure regulating system DuoControl CS - Have the regulating system and the hose lines replaced at the latest 10 years after manufacturing date.
+The operator is responsible for this.

-- The regulating system and the hose lines shall be changed at the latest 10 years after manufacturing date.
-The operator is responsible for this. - > Also read the manufacturer's instruction manual.
+Observe the manufacturer's instruction manual for the gas pressure regulating system.